ohthehugemanatee/presentations/texts/linux-lightning.md

 ![Cloud OS Share](img/cloud-OS-share.png)<!-- .element style="border:none; margin: 0;background:none; box-shadow:none" -->

-- 90% of the public cloud runs on Linux
+- 90% of cloud workloads run on Linux
 - 60% of IaaS Azure core usage is Linux

 ## What are the important Linux distributions for us?